 Special Ability INteractions

-Each class has unique spells.
-I created user flows that utilize sound and visuals in game, and the Oculus Touch controller’s spatial tracking and haptics.
-These best emphasize the various states of each spell’s interaction.
-For example, here is a user flow for the Mage Hunter’s ability called Fan of Blades.
+For example, here is a user flow for the Mage Hunter classes’s ability called Fan of Blades.
 For this interaction I created a spell that is initiated by an on button press, and cast with a on button release.
-I felt that this allowed for a maximum control for the user, allowing for more precise aiming.
+I felt that this allowed for the user aim the spell with much more precision.

-The Conjure Strike team was curious to explore interactions that could be initiated without the need for an "on button release step from the user flow.
+The Conjure Strike team was curious for me. to explore interactions that could be initiated without the need for an "on button release step from the user flow in favor of faster paced gameplay.
 To accommodate this I created an alternate design that makes use of on screen visuals to show the state of the interaction.
-For example, in my alternate design for Fan of Blades the user initiates the spell with an on button press.
-Upon pressing the button, a semi transparent ring is visualized around the users hand.
-As the user moves from the center of the ring towards its edge, a red cone is visualized showing the speed and direction of their movement.
+In my alternate design for Fan of Blades the user initiates the spell with an on button press, which visualizes a semi transparent ring around the users hand.
+As the user moves from the center of the ring towards its edge, a red cone is visualized that shows the speed and direction of players hand movement.
 When the user’s hand finally connects with the edge of the ring, the fan of blades spell is cast.

-I redesigned this system by removing the mana and ammo, and refinined the charge and cooldown timer interaction.
-In my desingn the amount of charges varies between spells, which are visualized as segments on a ring around a spell's symbol.
+I redesigned this system by removing the mana and ammo, and instead refined the charge and cooldown timers.
+In my design the amount of charges varies between spells, which are visualized as segments on a ring around a spell's symbol.
 Below are a few examples of how this is visualized.

 The system has varying visual states that display its status.
 Every time the user casts a spell, a segment is depleted and greyed out on the ring.
 But these charges are constantly recharging, which is visualized by a red progress bar that fills up the charge segment.
 If a user uses all of the spell charges, the spell becomes temporarily unvailable until a charge segment refills.